joaohenggeler/eternal-wanderer/Source/README.md

 * Download and install the latest [Microsoft Visual C++ Redistributable](https://docs.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170).

 If you followed the previous instructions and fastText still fails to install with the error `Microsoft Visual C++ 14.0 or greater is required.
-Get it with "Microsoft C++ Build Tools"`, try installing [this package](https://github.com/messense/fasttext-wheel) instead by running the command `pip install fasttext-wheel`.
+Get it with "Microsoft C++ Build Tools"`, try installing [this package](https://github.com/messense/fasttext-wheel) instead by running the command `pip install fasttext-wheel>=0.9.2`.

 ## Setup Guide